x

 Can You Use a PS3 Without Hard Drive?

-The memory may include game files and data, but it also helps the console keep track of the data that the system needs.
+The memory may include game files and data, but it also helps the console track the data the system needs.
 When you turn on and use a PlayStation 3, the system loads files that allow you to see the display.

-However, the relatively limited space of the flash memory meant that the console’s functionality and data capacity could have quite a few limitations.
-Even so, it is one model that did allow players to use the console without the need for a hard drive first.
+However, the relatively limited flash memory space meant that the console’s functionality and data capacity could have quite a few limitations.
+Even so, it is one model that allowed players to use the console without needing a hard drive first.

 What Happens if I Remove My PS3 Hard Drive?